joshuagrisham/galaxy-book2-pro-linux/fingerprint/libfprint.md

 sudo apt install libnss3-dev
 sudo apt install libgudev-1.0-dev sudo apt install gtk-doc-tools

+# install tshark if you want to be able to create new test data captures
+sudo apt install tshark

+# install valgrind if you want to run the valgrind memleak tests
+sudo apt install valgrind
 ```

-Other dependencies might be needed depending on what else you want to do (for example if you want to capture test data you will need Wireshark + tshark).
+Other dependencies might be needed depending on what else you want to do (for example if you want to capture test data you might also need Wireshark).

 ## Fetch and build `libfprint`